sujoymondal87/websocket-audio-sync/README.md

 ## Production heritage

 Extracted from the synchronisation layer of a production no-code platform serving 30+ cultural institution applications across Spain, France, and Belgium.
-The production system coordinates audio playback across kiosk and visitor devices during live guided tours — 600+ verified reviews across 35+ countries.
+The production implementation synchronises guided tours across 30+ applications serving museums and cultural institutions — coordinating audio playback across kiosk and visitor devices in live deployments with 600+ verified reviews across 35+ countries.

 ---